Generalization and Memorization in Rectified Flow: Memorization Dynamics across Different Timesteps

 \textbf{Observation:} From Eq.~\ref{eq:covariance}, it is evident that at precisely $t=0.5$, the covariance $\Sigma_{x_{0.5}, v} = \bm{0}$.
 At this timestep, the input $x_{0.5} = 0.5(x_1 + x_0)$ is statistically orthogonal to the target velocity $v = x_1 - x_0$.

-This is interesting because the input provides zero linear information regarding the target and then $v_\text{linear}$ degenerates towards mean-prediction (substitute $t=0.5$ to Eq.~\ref{eq:v_lmmse}, $v_\text{linear}(x_{0.5})=\mu_{x_1}=0$).
+At $t=0.5$ the input provides zero linear information regarding the target and $v_\text{linear}$ degenerates towards mean-prediction (substitute $t=0.5$ to Eq.~\ref{eq:v_lmmse}, $v_\text{linear}(x_{0.5})=\mu_{x_1}=0$).
 For training samples $x \in \mathcal{D}_\text{train}$, the intermediate timesteps (around $t=0.5$) represent the primary regime where catastrophic memorization occurs.
 In this heavily mixed state, the model $v_\theta$ can no longer rely on the trivial linear structure of the input.
-Consequently, during the training phase, the network is forced to leverage its non-linear feature extractor to memorize the highly complex, sample-specific harmonic structures to minimize the vector field estimation error.
+Consequently, during the training phase, the network memorizes the sample-specific structures to minimize the vector field estimation error.
 At the inference stage, the independence assumption between the target $x_1$ and the model parameters $\theta$ is violated since the network leverages its overfitted weights to condition its prediction on the specific identity of training sample.
-Conversely, for unseen validation samples $x \in \mathcal{D}_\text{val}$, successful generalization relies entirely on whether these samples share these learned harmonic modes~\cite{kadkhodaie2023generalization}.
+Conversely, for unseen validation samples $x \in \mathcal{D}_\text{val}$, successful generalization relies entirely on whether these samples share these learned modes~\cite{kadkhodaie2023generalization}.
 In the absence of such shared structures, the theoretically optimal predictor reduces to the baseline LMMSE estimator, $v_\text{linear}$, causing the network's output to fully collapse to this uninformative state.
-However, at the temporal boundaries ($t \to 0$ or $t \to 1$), the dynamics shift fundamentally.
-Here, $v_\theta$ retains near-perfect visibility of either the pure noise or the uncorrupted data signal.
-Because the objective can be trivially minimized by relying on this explicit linear information, the network lacks the optimization pressure to engage its non-linear capacity, effectively bypassing the need to memorize individual training samples.
-In summary, we make a cliam of \textbf{Peak Memorization in Rectified Flows} as follows.
+However, at the temporal boundaries ($t \to 0$ or $t \to 1$), the dynamics shift.
+Here, $v_\theta$ retains near-perfect visibility of either the pure noise or the original data.

-\textit{Assume the integration timestep is uniformly sampled, $t \sim \mathcal{U}(0,1)$, and the target data variable $x_1$ is standardized such that its expectation $\mu_{x_1} = \bm{0}$ and covariance $\Sigma_{x_1} = \bm{I}$.
+\textbf{Peak Memorization in Rectified Flows: }Assume the integration timestep is uniformly sampled, $t \sim \mathcal{U}(0,1)$, and the target data variable $x_1$ is standardized such that its expectation $\mu_{x_1} = \bm{0}$ and covariance $\Sigma_{x_1} = \bm{I}$.
 Under these structural conditions, the expected memorization risk across the entire continuous trajectory is strictly upper-bounded by the memorization evaluated at the trajectory midpoint.
-That is, the maximal memorization occurs exactly at $t=0.5$.}
+That is, the maximal memorization occurs at $t=0.5$.